Spin Supersolidity in Nearly Ideal Easy-axis Triangular Quantum Antiferromagnet Na$_2$BaCo(PO$_4$)$_2$

-In Fig.~\ref{FigS:Band} we adopt an alternative way to estimate the spin exchange couplings~\cite{t2u,Wellm2021}.
-In Fig.~\ref{FigS:Band}\textbf{a} the orbital projected band structure of Na$_2$BaCo(PO$_4$)$_2$ with Hubbard $U_{\rm eff}= 2$~eV is shown.
+In Supplementary Figure~\ref{FigS:Band} we adopt an alternative way to estimate the spin exchange couplings~\cite{t2u,Wellm2021}.
+In Supplementary Figure~\ref{FigS:Band}\textbf{a} the orbital projected band structure of Na$_2$BaCo(PO$_4$)$_2$ with Hubbard $U_{\rm eff}= 2$~eV is shown.
 We see near the Fermi energy are mainly 3$d$ electron bands, well separated from the other bands.
 We choose the 3$d$ orbitals as the bases of Wannier functions to compute the major hopping amplitudes between the near neighboring Wannier centers, and the exchange coupling $J_1$ between a pair of Co$^{2+}$ ions can be estimated as $J_1=(16/81)t^2/U$~\cite{Wellm2021}.
-The resulting $J_1$ with $U_{\rm eff}$ values below 2.5~eV are plotted in Fig.~\ref{FigS:Band}\textbf{b}, from which we find that $J_1$ decreases rapidly as $U_{\rm eff}$ increases.
+The resulting $J_1$ with $U_{\rm eff}$ values below 2.5~eV are plotted in Supplementary Figure~\ref{FigS:Band}\textbf{b}, from which we find that $J_1$ decreases rapidly as $U_{\rm eff}$ increases.
 For $U_{\rm eff}$ above 2.5~eV, the Co 3$d$-orbitals are mixed with the oxygen 2$p$-orbitals, and the simple formula for $J_1$ estimation becomes no longer applicable.
 Therefore we perform a (second-order) polynomial fit of the DFT results up to $2.5$~eV, and extrapolate to large $U_{\rm eff}$.
 We find $J_1$ becomes about 2.4~K for $U_{\rm eff} = 5$~eV, in agreement with the energy scales of determined spin exchange in the main text.

 Nevertheless, note the true exchange path is a super-super exchange through the Co-O-O-Co path shown below instead of the direct Co-Co exchange.
-In Fig.~\ref{FigS_eleden} we provide the charge density contour obtained by DFT+U calculations, which visualize the spin exchange path.
-The minimum charge density in the Co-O-O-Co path in Fig.~\ref{FigS_eleden}\textbf{a} is about $0.03~{\rm e}/{\rm Bohr}^3$.
-The out-of-plane contour map in Fig.~\ref{FigS_eleden}\textbf{b} shows the very weak overlap of charge density distributions between two adjacent triangular planes, and the minimum charge density is about $0.004~{\rm e}/{\rm Bohr}^3$ in the supposed super-super-super exchange path indicated by the dash line.
+In Supplementary Figure~\ref{FigS_eleden} we provide the charge density contour obtained by DFT+U calculations, which visualize the spin exchange path.
+The minimum charge density in the Co-O-O-Co path in Supplementary Figure~\ref{FigS_eleden}\textbf{a} is about $0.03~{\rm e}~ {\rm Bohr}^{-3}$.
+The out-of-plane contour map in Supplementary Figure~\ref{FigS_eleden}\textbf{b} shows the very weak overlap of charge density distributions between two adjacent triangular planes, and the minimum charge density is about $0.004~{\rm e}~ {\rm Bohr}^{-3}$ in the supposed super-super-super exchange path indicated by the dash line.